mkolade/socialMediaMERNapp/README.md

 vite build - to build frontend for production

 Fully desktop only atm but
-Currently working only mobile view !!!
+Currently working on mobile view !!!